AndersHaroldson/iMessageNotification/README.md

 2. Set up for computer

 ### Phone-side: Shortcuts
-1. Open the Shortcuts app (comes default with iPhones).
+1. Open the Shortcuts app and go to the automation page to make a new one.
-2. Go to the automation tab on the bottom of the screen and hit the plus icon at the top right.
+2. Choose the Message automation and configure it to your liking.
-3. Then, choose the Message automation and configure it to your liking.
+3. For my use case, I select the "Run Immediately."
+You can also do key words if that fits your application.
-4.
+4. Make the automation run script over ssh.

 ### Computer setup